voidspace/voidspace.github.io/index.md

 ---

 I'm Michael Foord and I'm a Python trainer and contractor.
 I specialise in teaching Python and the end-to-end automated testing of systems.
-My passion is for simplicity and clarity in code and for well designed systems.
+My passion is for simplicity and clarity in code, efficient lioghtweight processes and for well designed systems.
 As a Python core developer I wrote parts of unittest and created the mock library which became [unittest.mock](https://docs.python.org/3/library/unittest.mock.html).

 Recent customers include: